sparkflows/sparkflows-docs/docs/user-guide/pipeline/macros.rst

 MACRO Usage
 -------------------

-Airflow Macros can be used in sparkflows pipelines.
+A macro is a variable that can be expanded into a string at runtime.
+Macros allow for dynamic template generation and can be used to insert values into the SQL code for a ``SQLOperator`` or the command for a ``BashOperatorAirflow``.

-Any of the predefined Airflow Macros can be specified as listed in the documentation https://airflow.apache.org/macros.html#default-variables
+Macros can be used in sparkflows pipelines.
+Any of the predefined Airflow Macros can be used as listed in the documentation https://airflow.apache.org/macros.html#default-variables

 ``{{ prev_ds_nodash }}`` is an example of specifying a macro inside a value as follows:  ``"s3://fre-sample-data/ouput/outputIngestion/dt={{ prev_ds_nodash }}".``